velarded/CPS706-Project/README.md

 # CPS706-Project
 A simple content distribution application

-# Running HerCDN Content Server
+# Running Application Client

-1. Open cmd and cd into HerCDN folder
+1. Open cmd and cd into Client folder

 2. Type javac *.java

-3. Run by using the command: java HerCDNHTTPServer
+3. Run by using the command: java Browser